adi14041999/my_wiki/docs/Productivity/how_to_build_your_career_in_ai/phase_1_learning.md

 # Phase 1: Learning
-## Learning Technical Skills for a Promising AI Career
 More research papers have been published on AI than anyone can read in a lifetime.
 So, when learning, it's critical to prioritize topic selection.

 **Foundational Machine Learning Skills**